 Commitment to Racial Equity

 Lastly, our work is internal.
-We are committed to building the requisite muscles to engage in courageous conversations about race, and from that foundation interrogating white supremacy -- in ourselves and in all spaces where we are present.
+We are committed to building the requisite muscles to engage in courageous conversations about race and interrogating white supremacy — in ourselves and in all spaces where we are present.